Garrakx/Custom-Regions/README.md

 ### <a name="credits"></a>Credits

  Please be patient with bugs and errors.
 Thanks to LeeMoriya for helping and suggestions.
 Thanks to Thalber and LB Gamer for the translations.
 Thanks Slime_Cubed for the idea of using a separate process to download the packs.
 Thanks to carrotpudding, LB Gamer, Precipitator, Stereo and laura for testing.

+### <a name="changelog"></a>Changelog

+#### [0.8.40] - January 2021

+#### Changes

+* Upgraded from `regionInfo.json` to `packInfo.json`.
+* Custom/modded regions are now called region packs.
+* You can configure the Black Salamander spawn chance.
+[More info](#colors)
+* Overhauled the region pack screen.
+* Region packs can now be downloaded and installed in-game.
+* Custom Decals can now be selected from Devtools.
+* Added custom resource loading to WWW ctor hook.
+* Added Multiplayer Unlocks.
+* Added extra multiplayer items to campaign (VultureMaks, Oversser carcasses, reliable rocks...).
+* Packs with no regions will not longer count torwards the Wanderer Achievement.
+* DataPearls type are stored as hash, recovered when loaded (higlight color in pearls is no longer optional) # DATAPEARLS NEED TO BE SAVED AGAIN.
+[More info](#hashPearls).

+#### Fixes

+* Optimized and fixed dataPearls Conversation: Output if the region needs to be updated, Moon won't tell you that she has already read some pearls.
+* Fixed crash when a region pack did not have `Regions` folder.
+* Fixed a bug where not including ROOMS tag would prevent from loading creatures or bat blockages.
+* Fixed a bug in which region gates requeriments wouldn't load.
+* Fixed a crash with custom variations.
+* Fixed devtools map tab (again)
+* Fixed a crash with FastTravel screen.

+#### Technical

+* CRS will trim pack label on pack screen when too long.
+* CRS detects which modloader you are using.
+* CustomAssets is no longer required.
+* Rewritten merging algorithm: more stable, faster and more reliable.
+* Pack name will show in slugcat selection screen.
+* Added debug levels for log output (internal).
+* Changed name conventions, remove unnecesary `using`, added comments.